-Maithilee Joshi worked on the Oblivious Cloud – Secure Cloud Storage and Access project.
+Maithilee Joshi was associated with the KnACC lab from 2016-2018.
+Maithilee worked on the Oblivious Cloud – Secure Cloud Storage and Access project that was funded by ONR.

 Thesis Title: Attribute-Based Schemes for Secure Access To Cloud-based EHR Systems